cirruslabs/packer-plugin-tart/.web-docs/components/builder/tart/README.md

 <!-- End of code generated from the comments of the BootConfig struct in bootcommand/config.go; -->

-In addition to the `<waitXX>` command, Tart builder supports a custom `<wait 'string'>` command that uses computer vision to wait for the given string to appear in the VM's screen output.
-This string can be a simple word, a sentence or a regular expression.
+Additionally, Tart builder supports the following custom commands that utilize computer vision:

+* `<wait 'string'>` — waits for the given string to appear in the VM's screen output
+    * the `string` can be a simple word, a sentence or a regular expression
+    * alternative to `<waitXX>` command with large values
+* `<click 'string'>` — waits for the given string to appear in the VM's screen output, determines its bounding box and clicks in the center of it
+    * the `string` can be a simple word, a sentence or a regular expression
+    * alternative to multiple `<tab>` commands, and sometimes the only way to make a specific element on the screen active

 In JSON: